 A cold chill rushed through her as her thoughts flashed back to stories she’d heard about this old station.
 It had been abandoned for nearly sixty years.
 She wondered if there was a connection to that train wreck in the early ’40s that killed 23 people on its way to tiny Blytheville Station.
 Rumors of ghosts of those who died always gave her a shiver when she came into the station.

 A growing sense of unease prompted her decision to gather herself and leave.
 Looking around anxiously she stood, hiking the strap on her handbag a little higher onto her shoulder.
-She tried to dismiss a growing sense of fear that crept into her and ignored the instinctual reflex to flee.
+She tried to dismiss a growing sense of fear that crept into her and ignored the instinctual reflex to flee the unseen.

 She turned hastily and with short quick steps walked through the doorway back into the lobby.
 As she turned to pull the doors closed, something on the floor reflected the morning sun, catching her eye.
 Kneeling, she looked closer.
 It appeared to be a round, flat disk.
 She picked it up and quickly realized it was a pocket watch.
 Turning it over in her hand she noticed an inscription.
 Walking over toward the light coming in through the window to get a better look, she read: “Forever, my love!
 Elizabeth”.

 Her breath seized, wedged sideways in her throat.
 She flipped it over and thumbed the stem button and the gold cover popped open.
-The crystal was fogged inside and scratched, but was still intact.
+The crystal, heavily fogged inside and scratched, still intact.
 Instinctively, she held it close to her ear to hear if it was ticking.
 The watch was silent.
 Upon closer examination she saw it – the hands were frozen on 9:29.